facebookresearch/faiss/INSTALL.md

 For faiss-gpu, the nvidia channel is required for CUDA, which is not published in the main anaconda channel.

-For faiss-gpu-raft, the nvidia, rapidsai and conda-forge channels are required.
+For faiss-gpu-cuvs, the rapidsai and conda-forge channels are required.

 Nightly pre-release packages can be installed as follows: